LortServers/ScreamingBetaWars/README.md

 **Plugin made as a joke for April Fools, not meant for actual use.**

-Like really, don't use it, at least now.
+Like really, don't use it, at least this branch.

 ### Why shouldn't I use it?